cdapio/cdap/cdap-docs/developer-guide/source/index.rst

 Introduction to the Cask Data Application Platform
 ==================================================

-The Cask |(TM)| Data Application Platform (CDAP) is an open source project for distributed data and applications.
+The Cask |(TM)| Data Application Platform (CDAP) is an open source application development platform for the Hadoop ecosystem that provides developers with data and application virtualization to accelerate application development, address a broader range of real-time and batch use cases, and deploy applications into production while satisfying enterprise requirements.

 CDAP is a layer of software running on top of Apache |(TM)| Hadoop |(R)| platforms such as the Cloudera Enterprise Data Hub or the Hortonworks Data Platform.
 CDAP provides three essential elements: